 The target system has recovery data from PRODUCT operations which used the /SAVE_RECOVERY_DATA qualifier.
 This data must be deleted to continue the OpenVMS upgrade.
 Please examine the following display.
 If you wish to delete this data and continue the OpenVMS upgrade, answer YES to the question "Do you want to continue?"
 If you do not wish to delete this data, answer NO. A NO answer will preserve the recovery data and abort the OpenVMS upgrade.

-The following patch recovery data has been selected:

-RECOVERY DATA SET 001 created 25-JUL-2009 15:23:39.69

-PATCH APPLIED TO JAK VMS RM1 V1.0 JAK VMS RMTEST V1.0
+The following patch recovery data has been selected: RECOVERY DATA SET 001 created 25-JUL-2009 15:23:39.69 APPLIED TO PATCH -----JAK VMS RMTEST V1.0 JAK VMS RM1 V1.0 patches applied to products that are not participating in this operation.

-- If you continue, recovery data for the patches listed above will be deleted. - The deletion of recovery data does not affect the installation status of - \star patches applied to products that are not participating in this operation. - However, continuing with this operation prevents you from uninstalling - these patches at a future time by use of the PRODUCT UNDO PATCH command.
+If you continue, recovery data for the patches listed above will be deleted.

+The deletion of recovery data does not affect the installation status of

+However, continuing with this operation prevents you from uninstalling these patches at a future time by use of the PRODUCT UNDO PATCH command.